MeteorStudioASU/lcc/README.md

 LCC is a localized cue correction solution for spatialized audio through stereo speakers.
 This is our open source version of LCC.

-These instructions are for macOS.
+These instructions are for macOS or OS X.

 ## Setup